Class: HexaPDF::Document

 Encryption is done by setting up a security handler for this purpose and populating the trailer’s Encrypt dictionary accordingly.
 The actual encryption, however, is only done when writing the document.

 The security handler used for encrypting is selected via the name argument.
-All other arguments are passed on the security handler.
+All other arguments are passed on to the security handler.

 If the document should not be encrypted, the name argument has to be set to nil.
 This removes the security handler and deletes the trailer’s Encrypt dictionary.